python-discord/infra/kubernetes/namespaces/databases/mongodb/README.md

 It will expose port `27017` to connect to MongoDB.

 ## Service
-A service called `mongodb` will be created to give the deployment a cluster local DNS record of `mongodb.default.svc.cluster.local`.
+A service called `mongodb` will be created to give the deployment a cluster local DNS record of `mongodb.databases.svc.cluster.local`.